 Shyness just like other social difficulties can range from mild to severe.

 If you’re slightly shy, you might seem totally functional and even charming.
 Even though you may have inner worries and insecurities.

-When you’re moderately shy, you’ll be more hesitant and quiet in social situations, but still, be able to get by.
+When you’re moderately shy, you’ll be more hesitant and quiet in social situations, but still, it’s something you can handle.

-If you’re severely shy, you’ll be totally withdrawn.
+If you’re very shy, you’ll be totally withdrawn.

 Some of us weren’t shy as children

 Did you ever notice that children from 3 to 8 are very talkative?
 They will happily tell you about their day, their teacher, the funny things classmates said, or what they are feeling now.

 The reason is that they haven’t been discouraged by the concept of making a fool of themselves.

 As they pass the age of ten, they notice people’s behaviour and the consequences (being ridiculed by the others).

 They become more self-conscious.
 And some of them become withdrawn.